nishatandmusa/nishatandmusa.github.io/_posts/2023-01-05-15-Must-See-Waterfalls-in-Iceland.md

 ---

 Iceland, the land of fire and ice, and obviously the land of waterfalls!
-There are more than 10000 waterfalls in Iceland.
-And probably only 200 of them have names.
+There are more than 10,000 waterfalls in Iceland.
+And, probably only 200 of them have names.
 If you are planning an Iceland trip and trying to make a list of what places to go, you probably have heard of Skogafoss, Seljalandsfoss, and Gullfoss.
 But these are just a few of the best waterfalls in Iceland.

 During our two-week trip to Iceland, we drove along so many waterfalls.
 However, if you are going on a short trip or can’t make it to all of them, here is a list of our favorite 15 waterfalls in Iceland.
-Some of these are just a walk from your car and some may need a hike.
+Some of these are just a short walk from your car and some may need a hike.

 Here are our top 15 Iceland waterfalls with their exact location.
-You will find a map with all these waterfalls at the end.
+You will find a [detail map below](#best-waterfalls-in-iceland-on-a-map).

 # Best Waterfalls in Iceland